MTV România: MTV Day

 Also, each year MTV România celebrates its birthday with a big concert called MTV Day.
 During the time, MTV România took part in several social campaigns in collaboration with the authorities of Romania.
 Among them, one can find MTV Exit or Staying Alive.

 TRL Romania

 MTV România launched TRL România on 23 January 2007, aired from an Orange concept store on Calea Victoriei (a major commercial avenue in the center of Bucharest).
 The show airs two times a week, on Tuesday and Wednesday, while the international version is still shown on other weekdays.
 The graphic is similar to that of the Italian version.

 Main Romanian hosts for MTV România are Ella Voineag, VJ Oana, Laura Cosoi and DJ Dox.
-Some of the former hosts of the channel are Diana Munteanu, Liviu Stanciu, Cristina Cepraga, DJ Wanda, VJ Raru (Cornel Moraru), Mircea Zara, Raluca Balajel, Marian Nedelcu and Radu Vâlcan.
+Some of the former hosts of the channel are Diana Munteanu, Liviu Stanciu, Cristina Cepraga, DJ Wanda, VJ Raru (Cornel Moraru), Mircea Zara, Vj Karina, Raluca Balajel, Marian Nedelcu and Radu Vâlcan.